GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Related Work

 \subsubsection{Single-stage object detection}

-Single-stage detectors propose predicted boxes from input images in one forward pass directly without region proposal step.
+Single-stage detectors propose predicted boxes from input images in one forward pass directly, without the region proposal step.
 Thus, this type of object detectors are time efficient and can be utilized for real-time operations.
-Lately, an end-to-end object detection strategy is proposed in \cite{Carion2020a} that eliminates the need for hand-crafted components like anchor boxes and non-maximum suppression.
-The authors employ transformers in an encoder-decoder fashion, which have been extremely successful and become a de-facto standard for natural language processing tasks.
-The inherent non-sequential architecture of transformers allow parallelization of models.
-They are computationally efficient thus require substantially fewer computational resources to train.
-Therefore, we opted to build upon the methodology of \cite{Carion2020a} for our multi-modal object detector for harsh lighting conditions.
+Lately, an end-to-end object detection strategy has been proposed in \cite{Carion2020a} that eliminates the need for hand-crafted components like anchor boxes and non-maximum suppression.
+The authors employ transformers in an encoder-decoder fashion, which have been extremely successful and become a de facto standard for natural language processing tasks.
+The transformer implicitly performed region proposals instead of using an R-CNN.
+The multi-head attention module in transformers jointly attended to different semantic regions of an image/feature maps and linearly aggregates the outputs through learnable weights.
+The learned attention maps can be visualized without requiring dedicated methods, as in the case of convolutional neural networks.
+The inherent non-sequential architecture of transformers allows parallelization of models.
+Thus, we opted to build upon the methodology of \cite{Carion2020a} for our multi-modal object detector for harsh lighting conditions.